AyushK101/Git/README.md

 # git notes and commands
-# for complete migration to CLI form GUI of VS code
+# for complete migration to CLI from GUI of VS code
 - basics
 - internal git working
 - branching , merging